selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```python
 round(value, 3)
 ```
-The second argument is the amount of decimal digits.
+The second argument is the number of decimals.

 ### Numerical Summaries